 - Rapunzel's tiara in Tangled is a plot piece.
 Her parents have hoop crowns.

 - Princess Aurora from Sleeping Beauty wears a tiara, while her parents and father-in-law wear hoop crowns.

 - Prince John from Robin Hood wears an oversized hoop crown.

 - Arthur "Wart" Pendragon wears a giant crown at the end of The Sword in the Stone.

 - During his introductory scene in Cinderella, the King can be seen throwing his crown out the window.

-- The Evil Queen from Snow White and the Seven Dwarfs apparantly wears a hoop crown over what appears to be a black hood.
+- The Evil Queen from Snow White and the Seven Dwarfs apparently wears a hoop crown over what appears to be a black Saxon-style veil.

 - Jasmine from Aladdin wears a light blue tiara with a sapphire jewel on the front.

 - King Triton, Queen Athena, and half of their daughters (Ariel is an exception) from The Little Mermaid series films all appear to be wearing crowns made from coral.